FarronF/limerick-council-meetings/meetings/2015/09/28-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 29th July 2015.md

 for the Northern Relief Road and against, and in response to issues raised by

-Members, Mr. Conroy clarified the following:----
+Members, Mr. Conroy clarified the following:-
+---
 **3**

 • The need for the Northern Relief Road had been identified in the Spatial